iraf-community/iraf/test/programming.md

 Simple consistency check passed.
 ```

+## ILP64 memory model

+This is a test for [#107](https://github.com/iraf/iraf-v216/pull/107).

 On 64-bit machines, IRAF uses the ILP64 model that makes normal SPP
 `integer` 8 byte wide. `real` values however remain at 4 byte.
 This
-shoulod be recognized by the Fortran compiler when doing
+should be recognized by the Fortran compiler when doing
 `equivalence`.

 File: `test_equiv.x`